 In a clearer and more imperative tone than I’d heard the voice use before, he responded.

-“Jennifer!”
+“Jada!”

 Chapter 5

-“Jennifer?
-Jennifer.”
+“Jada.
+Jada.”

-I heard a soft voice calling through the heavy fog that seemed to envelop me and my surroundings.
-I attempted to lift my eyelids, but only got them to flutter half way up before they decided to fall again without my permission.
-I tried again, but the light that greeted my naked eyes was just too much.
+I heard a soft voice calling through the heavy fog that seemed to envelope me and my surroundings.
+I attempted to lift my eyelids, but only got them to flutter halfway up before they decided to fall again without my permission.
+I tried again, but the light which greeted my naked eyes was just too much.
 I was eventually able to get my eyes open, but my body still felt extremely subdued.
 “Is this Ardua?”
 I asked with a bit of a slur.

 “It most certainly is, dear.” the woman who had first greeted me responded.
 “Well, I actually don’t like to think of this as Ardua.
 This is just the last stopping point before you really get there.”